securesign/sigstore-ocp/docs/sts/aws-sts.md

 ### Configure Fulcio chart with AWS STS OIDC issuer

-In your values file the `scaffold.fulcio` section should include the following:
+In the values file the `scaffold.fulcio` section should include the following:

 ```yaml
 fulcio: